debb-major/house-prices-multi-linear-regression/README.md

 This was an exciting step forward from simple linear regression to working with multiple inputs.
 It's fascinating how a model can understand patterns from real-world factors like area and furnishings!

 Thanks for checking out the project! 🌟

+🙌 Author
+Made with 💙 by Debb-major

+📌 Note
+This project is part of my learning journey into AI/ML.
+More beginner-friendly projects coming soon!
+---

+### ✅ Tips:
+- Update the `git clone` link and author links.
+- Make sure the folder names match your actual GitHub repo structure.
+- Use `README.md` preview in GitHub to double-check formatting.

+Let me know if you want me to help you generate the `requirements.txt` or anything else!